 In this course, students explore advanced visual art concepts, hone the skills learned in prerequisite courses, and more fully develop a personal visual language and aesthetic.
-They have the opportunity to select one of three different focus areas upon enrollment: Drawing, 2-D Art and Design, and 3-D Art and Design.
-Specific coursework is designed through a collaborative process between the teacher and the individual student.
-Throughout the year, students investigate the materials, processes and ideas that artists and designers use in this focus area; they practice, experiment and revise their work; and, they communicate their ideas about their own and others' works of art and design.
-In May, students submit a digital portfolio to be scored by the College Board.
-The exact criteria of each portfolio is reviewed with the student as a part of the coursework.
+Each student must present a portfolio of existing work before enrolling in the course, and the student and teacher work together to design a course of study.
+Throughout the year, students investigate the materials, processes, and ideas that artists and designers use; they create, experiment and revise their original work; and, they communicate their ideas about their own and others' works of art and design.
 In alignment with the Holy Cross Portrait of the Crusader, students learn to be resilient and use feedback from critiques as an opportunity for growth.
 The classroom environment fosters respect, kindness, and service to others in a collaborative culture in which students assist each other in skill-building with compassion and support.